JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `cancelTask`

 Cancel a task at any point before it is finalized.
-Secured function to authorised members
+Secured function to authorised members Any funds assigned to its funding pot can be moved back to the domain via `IColony.moveFundsBetweenPots`

 **Parameters**